Responsibility of the Author(s)

 Please read more about the reviewers' responsibilities by downloading the ethical guidelines. (https://publicationethics.org/resources/guidelines-new/cope-ethical-guidelines-peer-reviewers)

 The editor of the journal is supposed to interact actively with the editorial board members and authors frequently.
 Take the help from editorial board members, add extra members if required.
 Make it very clear that editorial board members have to review a fixed minimum number of papers per year, wherever is required.

-The standard of the journal and quality of papers are the main tasks of the editor, in addition, to make it approachable to the target audience.
+The standard of the journal and the quality of papers are the main tasks of the editor, in addition, to making it approachable to the target audience.

 The editor of the journal has to focus on many fronts, these are;

 1. The authors' submission process and papers, that journal publish quality papers.

 2. Clear instructions for the authors at paper submission time.